 Product is re-invented in new forms, buoyed up by new business models.
 Providers who used to be in the business of journal publishing now are developing and licensing complex workflow environments.
 The second half of this two part webinar, held on March 15, will feature discussions of how product design and development operates now.
 Some discussion may also be given over to how librarians might be able to work with content providers to ensure that practical requirements are understood, negotiated and satisfied by these new players and providers.

 Todd Carpenter, Executive Director, NISO

-Confirmed Speakers: Eric Swenson, DIrector, Product Management, Elsevier; Emily Ayubi, American Pyschological Association; Alex Humphreys, Associate Vice President, JSTOR & Director, JSTOR Labs, JSTOR/Ithaka; Olivia Humphrey, CEO, Kanopy.
+Confirmed Speakers: Eric Swenson, Director, Product Management, Elsevier; Emily Ayubi, Business Development Director, APA Style, American Pyschological Association; Alex Humphreys, Associate Vice President, JSTOR & Director, JSTOR Labs, JSTOR/Ithaka; Olivia Humphrey, CEO, Kanopy.